Lake Balaton Hungary Travel Guide

 Budapest Ferenc Liszt International Airport (BUD) is Hungary’s largest and busiest international airport.

-BUD offers connections to numerous destinations with large and low-cost carriers.
+BUD offers connections to numerous destinations with large and low-low-cost airlines.

 Flights to Budapest operate year-round, with top rates in summer and holidays.

-Booking well in advance for peak periods often secures better rates.
+Booking book well ahead for the busiest times periods often secures better rates.

-BUD offers free Wi-Fi, shops, restaurants, car rental desks, currency exchange.
+BUD has no-cost Wi-Fi, shops, restaurants, car rental desks, currency exchange.

 Most direct flights connect Budapest with other European cities.